PrateekVyasam/drone-project/README.md

 ## Update 5 (06/01/2026) - Dimensions Update

 Changed the base plate dimensions to fit 3D printing standard: Base plate dimension is now 130x80mm (not including the outer rectangular channels).
 Outer rectangular channel is now changed from 150mm to 80mm, hole placement is the same.
 Inner rectangular channel changed from 200mm to 100mm, hole placement is the same, updated the 2mm thick wall to 5mm thick wall, added 4 2.50 diameter circles diagonally forthe purpose of attached a motor mount design with M3x6 screws, extruded down to 5.00mm, enough to self-thread.
+Additionally, Inner arm mech shortened from 200mm to 150mm, as well as hole placements.

-### Update 6 — Base Plates and Parts
+### Update 6 (06/02/2026) — Base Plates and Parts

 Edited the base plate by the following:
 - Removed excess area by cutting off part of the sides
 - Changed peg height and width to be smaller
 - Created Top Base Plate

 Parts for the drone had seemed to be out of budget, therefore I changed the original reciever (MATEKSYS ExpressLRS 2.4GHz Receiver ($26)) to ELRS Receivers Ser ($20), may change more components in future updates to cheaper alternatives if applicable.
+Additionally, changing spring lock to a different alternative.